openstack/networking-bagpipe/doc/source/bagpipe-bgp.rst

 `RFC4456 <http://tools.ietf.org/html/RFC4456>`__.

-When using bagpipe-bgp on more than one server, we thus need each instance of BaGPipe BGP to be configured to peer with at least one route reflector (see `Configuration <#config>`__).
+When using bagpipe-bgp on more than one server, we thus need each instance of BaGPipe-BGP to be configured to peer with at least one route reflector (see `Configuration <#config>`__).

-We provide a tool that can be used to emulate a route reflector to interconnect **2** BaGPipe BGP implementations, typically for test purposes (see `Fake RR <#fakerr>`__).
+We provide a tool that can be used to emulate a route reflector to interconnect **2** BaGPipe-BGP implementations, typically for test purposes (see `Fake RR <#fakerr>`__).

-For more than 2 servers running BaGPipe BGP, you will need a real BGP implementation supporting RFC4364 and BGP route reflection (and ideally also RFC4684).
+For more than 2 servers running BaGPipe-BGP, you will need a real BGP implementation supporting RFC4364 and BGP route reflection (and ideally also RFC4684).